SEE WHO’S EXHIBITING AT CONTEMPORARY ART FAIRS

 Janet Curley Cannon, a Berkshire based mixed-media artist, explores the incidental, transitory and repetitive characteristics of the built environment.
 She is inspired by crumbling, forgotten surfaces; using plaster, concrete, layered acrylic washes, digital print and collage she re-creates these surfaces in low relief, highly textural, wall hung panels.

 Jayne Leighton Herd is a professional artist and designer based in Berkshire.
-Her vibrant, colourful paintings are inspired by nature and the rich tapestry of life.
+She paints stunning, colourful abstract, landscape and seascape art.
 Working on a variety of supports, including plexiglass, metal and canvas, she creates contemporary, statement pieces.
 Jayne welcomes commissions for bespoke art for both residential and commercial projects.

 Jennifer is a contemporary oil painter based locally in the Surrey Hills.
 She is best known for her urban landscape paintings of London, although she is increasingly painting more local, rural landscapes.
 Her paintings are full of light and colour and seek to capture the feeling and energy of a place.